-It was mid morning when I approached OceanView Marina at the north end of the island.
-No response from the radio but eventually I saw staff running around to pull attack shape.
+OceanView Marina at the north end of the island.
+No response from the radio but eventually I saw staff running around to pull back the barrier that protected residents from attack.

+It was mid morning when I approached

+This was the place that a few years ago had been the subject of attack and attempts to ransom prisoners by Abu Sharif or whatever lowlife Muslim terrorists du jour.
+Two sailors were brutally murdered and the marina manager was eventually recovered in poor shape.
 I heard he was in out-standing condition when he was taken and returned barely alive.
-The government's response was to move in a permanent military quard over the place.
+The government's response was to move in a permanent military guard over the place.
 Anyway, there was plenty of room for BareBones and me.
-Skippers from Soggy Paws and Changing Spots were there to take lines inside and I was grateful to back the barrier that protected residents from This was the place that a few years ago had been the subject of attack and attempts to ransom prisoners by Abu Sharif or whatever lowlife Muslim terrorists du jour.
-Two sailors were brutally murdered and the marina manager was eventually recovered in poor them as I was exhausted.
+Skippers from Soggy Paws and $\it Changing\ Spots$ were there to take lines inside and I was grateful to them as I was exhausted.
 And it was pretty entertaining to hear natural English again.

-adapting!
+After living on the hook in Indonesia for a while you will become adept at adapting!
 But here everything was taken care of for me!
 And if I needed help nearly everyone speaks reasonable English!
 WOW!
 Transport to the main island was free by marina shuttle and ferry.
 Then to Immigration and Customs by Jeepney which cost a whooping P15, about \$.40 AUD.
 Easy and fast and back to the marina to catch up on rest.
 Quarantine?
 What Quarantine?
 Inspection?
-Why? continued next page ...
+Why?